PacificBiosciences/HiFi-16S-workflow/README.md

   such as how the taxonomy is annotated in different databases.
 You can change the top priority database by setting the `db_to_prioritize` parameter in the `nextflow.config` file.
 If you set it to "GTDB", the taxonomy assignment will prioritize GTDB -> GreenGenes2 -> Silva.
 If you set it to "Silva", the taxonomy assignment will prioritize Silva -> GreenGenes2 -> GTDB.
+In the `nb_tax` output folder, you can find the taxonomy assignment for each individual database, too, if you would like to use just a single database for Naive-Bayes classification.

   There is also a VSEARCH taxonomy classification using the a single database (GTDB r220 by default) only in the file called `results/vsearch_merged_freq_tax.tsv` that may provide a more consistent annotation.
 This uses